azmainadel/azmainadel.github.io/_posts/2020-03-08-how-this-site-came-into-being.md

 * Take a look at the `GemFile`.
 It will be required to deploy the site.

-Always edit and run locally to check the output.
+* Always edit and run locally to check the output.

 If you change the main `_config.yml` file, you need to serve the site again:

 ```
 bundle exec jekyll serve
 ```
+Browse to [http://localhost:4000](http://localhost:4000){:target="_blank"}

 If you change any HTML, CSS or Markdown files, Jekyll with reload the site with the changes automatically.

 Feel free to knock me to know the details on how to add blog posts, projects etc to a Jekyll site.